What Makes Chinese so Vietnamese?

 Table of Contents

-The five major points that have been discussed throughout this research are (1) argumentation on the Yue elements that had been existant prior to the emergence of what was later known as Chinese, (2) discussion on biased views on the V historical linguistics due to nationalism and politics, (3) focus on V etyma cognate to those of Sino-Tibetan and C languages in comparison with a wide range of basic words believed to be of Mon-Khmer origin, (4) dissyllabics of both V and C, (5) presentation of an analogical approach as drawn from the recognition of their dissyllabicity that helps discover more Sintic-Vietnamese words.
+The five major points that have been discussed throughout this research are (1) argumentation on the Yue elements that had existed prior to the emergence of what was later known as Chinese, (2) discussion on biased views on the Vietnamese historical linguistics due to nationalism and politics that make bad academics, (3) putting focus on the Vietnamese etyma cognate to those of Sino-Tibetan and Chinese languages in comparison with a wide range of basic words believed to be of Mon-Khmer origin, and (4) dissyllabics of both Vietnamese and Chinese, and lastly, (5) presentation of the analogical approach as drawn from the recognition of their dissyllabicity that helps discover more Sintic-Vietnamese words.

-Even though some VS aspects have been addressed under different subject matters since the last century, most specialists of V examining the matter of V etymology of C origin to date have separated the Sinitic entitity from that of the aboriginal Yue, which has been under the guise of AA MK, Austro-Thai, Daic-Kaida, Vietic, and Vietmuong.
+Even though several Sinitic-Vietnamese aspects have been addressed under different subject matters since the last century, most specialists of Vietnamese examining the matter of Vietnamese etymology of Chinese origin to date have separated the Sinitic entitity from that of the aboriginal Yue, which has been under the guise of Austroasiatic Mon-Khmer, Austro-Thai, Daic-Kaida, Vietic, and Vietmuong, all postulated as having been descended forn a common ancestral linguistic family of Taic (De Lacouperie.
+Ibid.
+1963).
 Firstly, there had existed the proto-Yue and only then emerged the Sintic elements in the vast land that was later known as the Middle Kingdom.
-Throughout the 1000 years long under the rule of China from 111 BC, the Annamese language, as an ancient linguistic medium, had gradually absorbed the late Sinitic components and built them up on top of the Yue root and they altogether evolved into what is seen as today's V. In effect, there has been the continuity of lineage of both languages from the ancient to present time.
+Regarding Vietnamese as survival descent of the Yue language, I have emphasized repeatedly the fact that hroughout the 1000 years long under the rule of China from 111 B.C., the Annamese language, as an ancient linguistic medium, had gradually absorbed the late Sinitic components that built up on top of the Yue root and they altogether evolved into what is seen as today's Vietnamese.
+That is to say, there has been the continuity of lineage of affiliated languages from the ancient to present time.

-In so far as VS studies of V words of C origin, this etymological linguistic field has not been fully explored the way it deserves.
-When working on them, specialists in the field have only compared a limited number of monosyllabic words with equivalents of individual C characters, mostly on one-to-one basis.
-The usual approach in this area taken by many of them is to treat VS words only within the framework of the phonological system of SV as compatible to that of MC, so do with those of OC and pre-SV (Tiền-HánViệt) realm.
-Except for some achievements made in the field of reconstruction of OC, those specialists of V linguistics have largely neglected work on comparative analysis of other ST etymologies along with other modern C dialects while the common share in basic words of both V with other ST etymologies was totally neglected.
-For the most parts, practical usages of the latter vocabulary stocks have evidently been important sources for a wide range of active words in the V language.
-The chapter on ST etymologies present evidences of that argument.
+In so far as Sinitic-Vietnamese studies of Vietnamese words of Chinese origin, this etymological linguistic field has not been fully explored the way it deserves.
+When working on them, specialists in the field have only compared a limited number of monosyllabic words with equivalents of individual Chinese characters, mostly on one-to-one basis.
+The usual approach in this area taken by many of them is to treat Sinitic-Vietnamese words only within the framework of the phonological system of Sino-Vietnamese as compatible to that of Middle Chinese, so do with those of Archaic Chinese and pre-Sino-Vietnamese (Tiền-HánViệt) realms.
+Except for some achievements that have been made in the field of reconstruction of Old Chinese by several renown Sinologists, those specialists of Vietnamese linguistics have largely neglected work on comparative analysis of other Sino-Tibetan etymologies along with other modern Chinese dialects and sub-dialects that show their common share in basic words in Vietnamese.
+The chapter on Sino-Tibetan etymologies present evidences of that argument on the former linguistic family.
+For the most parts, practical usages of the latter vocabulary stocks have evidently been important sources for a wide range of active words in the Vietnamese language.

-Needless to say, such faulty approach has certainly hindered further development and produced no breakthroughs in nature within the field of studies in V etymologies.
-That is the reason why the subject of dissyllabicity in both V and C has been discussed in length in this paper under a new perspective that will serve as a baseline for a novel etymological methodology that will greatly help identify a great number of V words of C origin within a dissyllabic framework.
+Needless to say, such faulty approach has certainly hindered further development and produced no breakthroughs in nature within the field of studies in Vietnamese etymologies.
+That is the reason why the subject of dissyllabicity in both Vietnamese and Chinese has been discussed in length in this paper under a new perspective that will serve as a baseline for a novel etymological methodology that will greatly help identify a great number of Vietnamese words of Chinese origin within a dissyllabic framework.

-Finally, in addition to those words that are conformatively of any other roots such as those of MK, for the same reason, lexicologists of V will eventually be able to compile a modern V dictionary completed with etymologies for the first time, ever, in history.
+Finally, in addition to those words that are conformatively of any other roots such as those of Mon-Khmer, for the same reason, lexicologists of Vietnamese will eventually be able to compile a modern Vietnamese dictionary completed with etymologies for the first time, ever, in history.

 [To be continued -- this research is still in the process of extensive editing.
-Refer to the version date.]
+To check for it currency, refer to the version date.]

 BIBLIOGRAPHY AND REFERENCES: